 Exyte Hargreaves have been awarded an independent contract as part of the MEH programme to deliver the design, procurement, manufacturing, assembly and installation of the Heating Ventilation and Air Conditioning (HVAC) systems for classified and non-classified areas of the Conventional Island at the new Hinkley Point C Nuclear Power Station.

-The company will design, procure and install the HVAC systems including the Electrical, Control and Instrumentation sub-systems with at a volume of the plant and equipment being manufactured in the UK.
+The company will design, procure and install the HVAC systems including the Electrical, Control and Instrumentation sub-systems with a volume of the plant and equipment being manufactured in the UK.

 The new contract award will create 30 new jobs across the South West as the business which currently employs 260 people in the UK sets out to recruit for project delivery, off site assembly and site based roles.